 Credit Card Basics

-A credit card is a plastic card issued by a bank, online lender, or financial company, that lets cardholders borrow funds.
+A credit card is a card issued by a bank, online lender, or financial company, that lets cardholders borrow funds.
 The funds can be used to pay for services and goods.

 Credit cards come with the condition that the money borrowed must be paid by the agreed-upon time.
 The cardholder agrees to terms, fees and interest charges.
 Minimum payments are typically required monthly.

 Credit cards also come with maximum spending limits.
 The borrower can not go over these limits.
 Once they are reached, the lender will decline to pay for goods or services until more of the balance is paid.

 Credit Card Debt and Credit Score